Himanshgit5458/T20-Wc-Dashboard/README.md

 Our final Power BI dashboard presents a visually engaging and insightful overview of the T20 World Cup 2023.
 It highlights the selected playing 11 lineup and provides deep insights into player performance, strengths, and areas of expertise.

+## Playing 11 Criteria

+The selected playing 11 lineup is capable of:
+- Scoring a minimum of 180 runs at any wicket.
+- Defending a target of 150 runs at any wicket.

 ## Project Artifacts

 - **Parameters Criteria Images:** Below are images representing the criteria for each player category: